-A. Upon or shortly following commencement of Consultant's Services to the Company, and subject to the approval of the Company's Board of Directors, the Company shall issue to Consultant 900,000 shares of the Company's common stock, par value \$0.0001 per share (the "Shares").
-The Shares shall be subject to the terms and conditions of the Company's 2020 Equity Incentive Plan (the "Plan") and a restricted stock award agreement between the Company and Consultant.
+A. Upon or shortly following commencement of Consultant's Services to the Company, and subject to the approval of the Company's Board of Directors, the Company shall issue to Consultant 700,000 shares of the Company's common stock ("Common Stock"), par value \$0.001 per share (the "Shares").
+The Shares shall be subject to the terms and conditions of the Plan and a restricted stock award agreement between the Company and Consultant.

-B. The Shares subject to the Restricted Stock Award shall vest upon the earliest of:

-- (1) a Change in Control (as defined in the Plan); - (2) the date of any underwriting agreement between the Company and the underwriter(s) managing an initial public offering of Common Stock, pursuant to which the Common Stock is priced for initial public offering; or - (3) the date of closing of a bona-fide equity financing with third party investors resulting in cash gross proceeds to the Company of at least \$10,000,000 (the "Qualified Financing");
+- B. The Shares subject to the Restricted Stock Award shall vest upon the earliest of: - (1) a Change in Control (as defined in the Plan); - (2) the date of any underwriting agreement between the Company and the underwriter(s) managing an initial public offering of Common Stock, pursuant to which the Common Stock is priced for initial public offering; or - (3) the date of closing of a bona-fide equity financing with third party investors resulting in cash gross proceeds to the Company of at least \$10,000,000 (the "Qualified Financing");

-and in any case of (1), (2) and (3), (each a "Vesting Event"), subject to Consultant's continuous status as a Service Provider (as defined in the Plan) through the date of such Vesting Event; provided, however, in the event Consultant's continuous status as a Service Provider is terminated by the Company (other than for Cause (as defined in the Plan)) or by death of Consultant prior to the completion of the Term (as defined in this Agreement), the Shares shall vest immediately upon such termination.
+and in any case of (1), (2) and (3), (each a "Vesting Event"), subject to Consultant's continuous status as a Service Provider (as defined in the Plan) through the date of such Vesting Event; provided, however, in the event Consultant's continuous status as a Service Provider is terminated by the Company (other than for Cause or by the Consultant (as defined in the Plan)) prior to the completion of the Term (as defined in this Agreement), the Shares shall vest immediately upon such termination.